AkihitoVM/AWS_S3_save_files/README.md

 # Save files to AWS S3 bucket

-Application for retrieving and resizing buffer images and saving to AWS S3 bucket built with Sequelize, Express.js and Node.js.
+Application for retrieving and resizing buffer images and saving to AWS S3 bucket built with Express.js and Node.js.

 ---